conal/denotational-hardware/Examples/Add/Fin.lagda.md

 This signature gives us the flexibility needed to accommodate summand accumulation and will specialize to `add𝔽s` above when `i ≡ 0` (with help from `+-identityʳ`).

-Things are about to get wild, but I promise you that they'll calm down soon.
+Things are about to get wild :grimacing:, but I promise you that they'll calm down soon.
 Feel free to read the next few definitions carefully or breeze through them, as pleases you.
 (Agda's type-checker already pointed out my many mistakes and eventually approved the revision below.)